clairton/unoapi-cloud/examples/chatwoot/README.md

 # Unoapi Cloud with Chatwoot

 Get the chatwoot source or image and change the env `WHATSAPP_CLOUD_BASE_URL=http://localhost:9876` and up, or use a custom version with some features to integrate with in `https://github.com/clairton/chatwoot`:
 - put the agent name in message
 -⁠ use official whatsapp cloud api and unoapi in the same chatwoot instance
 - send read events to unoapi
 - work with groups
-  -⁠ show message sent by another whatsapp connection -⁠ disable 24 window
+-⁠ show message sent by another whatsapp connection
+-⁠ disable 24 window
+- sicronize user and group profile image

 Copy the token ![image](prints/copy_token.png)